Troblecodings/TGDocument/markdown/07_deployment_view.md

 ## TGDocument

-That is the repository this documentation is saved in.
-HTML Version available [TGDocument](https://troblecodings.github.io/TGDocument/)
+This is the repository which this documentation is saved in.
+The HTML Version is available here: [TGDocument](https://troblecodings.github.io/TGDocument/)